gohugoio/hugo/content/templates/data-templates.md

 If you change any local file and the LiveReload is triggered, Hugo will read the data-driven (URL) content from the cache.
 If you have disabled the cache (i.e., by running the server with `hugo server --ignoreCache`), Hugo will re-download the content every time LiveReload triggers.
 This can create *huge* traffic.
 You may reach API limits quickly.
 {{% /warning %}}

-## Examples
+## Examples of Data-driven Content

 - Photo gallery JSON powered: [https://github.com/pcdummy/hugo-lightslider-example](https://github.com/pcdummy/hugo-lightslider-example)
-- GitHub Starred Repositories [in a posts](https://github.com/SchumacherFM/blog-cs/blob/master/content%2Fposts%2Fgithub-starred.md) with the related [short code](https://github.com/SchumacherFM/blog-cs/blob/master/layouts%2Fshortcodes%2FghStarred.html).
+- GitHub Starred Repositories [in a post](https://github.com/SchumacherFM/blog-cs/blob/master/content%2Fposts%2Fgithub-starred.md) using data-driven content in a [custom short code](https://github.com/SchumacherFM/blog-cs/blob/master/layouts%2Fshortcodes%2FghStarred.html).
-- More?
-Please tell us!

 ## Specs for Data Formats